panviz/v1/module/auth/ftp/README.txt

 			/* Id of the repository defined below */ "REPOSITORY_ID" => "dynamic_ftp",

-			/* Existing admin in the sense of ajaxplorer admin, to avoid alert at startup */ "ADMIN_USER"	=> "admin",
+			/* Existing admin in the sense of app admin, to avoid alert at startup */ "ADMIN_USER"	=> "admin",

 			/* If you want your use to connect any FTP they want, set this to TRUE */